NixOS/nix/doc/manual/src/command-ref/nix-prefetch-url.md

 # Description

-The command `nix-prefetch-url` downloads the file referenced by the URL url, prints its cryptographic hash, and copies it into the Nix store.
+The command `nix-prefetch-url` downloads the file referenced by the URL *url*, prints its cryptographic hash, and copies it into the Nix store.
-The file name in the store is `hash-baseName`, where baseName is everything following the final slash in url.
+The file name in the store is `hash-baseName`, where *baseName* is everything following the final slash in *url*.

 This command is just a convenience for Nix expression writers.
 Often a Nix expression fetches some source distribution from the network using